Ozdenizmb/Triple-Play-Pay-Service/README.md

-# User
+# Payment

-How to start the User application
+How to start the Payment application
 ---

 1. Run `./gradlew clean build` to build your application